jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3cade9993019e26313fa8e
+id: 5f7691dafd882520797cd2f0
-title: Part 43
+title: Part 44
 challengeType: 0
 ---

 # --description--

-Now that you know it works, you can change the remaining `article` and `p` elements to match the first set.
-Start by adding the class `item` to the other `article` elements.
+Next, position the other `p` elements to be on the same line with no space between them.

 # --hints--